d-gangz/mkt-intel-agent/data-process/data/table-describe.md

 ## Task Overview

-Analyze the provided CSV file and generate a comprehensive JSON object that will be added to the `data_db.json` registry.
+Analyze the provided data file (CSV or XLSX) and generate a comprehensive JSON object that will be added to the `data_db.json` registry.
 This JSON object enables the LLM agent to:
-1. **Discover** the table when processing user queries (via searchable text description)
+1. **Discover** the database when processing user queries (via searchable text description)
 2. **Understand** the table structure and columns (via detailed schema)
 3. **Generate** accurate SQL queries (via schema with types, descriptions, and examples)

+**Note**: For XLSX files with multiple sheets, each sheet becomes a separate table within the same database.
+For CSV files, there is a single table named "data".

 ## Required Output Format